egraumann/react-calculator/README.md

 ## ToDo:
 - when typing in number and adding operator, I would like to keep the number in the display instead of resetting it to 0
+- adding more operators (-/+, root, etc)
+- (optional) when dividing by zero, it does nothing.
+Maybe show "error" or something like this?

 ## Local Setup